JShum00/SMFViewer/AboutSMF.md

 | **pysmf_export.py** | Exports SMFs to multi-object .OBJ            |
 | **pysmf_print.py**  | Pretty-prints model summaries to the console |

-Each module is self-contained, but they all work together to provide a complete toolchain — from raw .POD data to modern, viewable 3D models.
+Each module is self-contained, but they all work together to provide a complete toolchain.
+I will upload the PODSMFExporter later, but you can take any SMF from the game and open it with this toolchain.

 ---